YangZhangHaveFun/yzzhan/content/post/clusterComputing.md

 - Grid computing is distinguished from conventional high-performance computing systems such as cluster computing in that grid computers have each node set to perform a different task/application.
 Grid computers also tend to be more heterogeneous and geographically dispersed (thus not physically coupled) than cluster computers.
 - Although a single grid can be dedicated to a particular application, commonly a grid is used for a variety of purposes.
 Grids are often constructed with general-purpose grid middleware software libraries.
 Grid sizes can be quite large.

+#### Hard of compute Grid
+- Information System: What resources are available
+- Monitoring and Discovery Systems: What status of those resources
+- Job scheduling/resource brokering:
+- Virtual organization support
+- Security

 ## Domain Driver

 Challenges happen in multiple perspectives.